hi-18-K/hi-18-K/README.md

 ### I am Khushi Agarwal.

 A 3rd year Undergrad student at IET Lucknow.
 I like learning new stuff be it technology, Science or astronomy.
-I get never bored of talking about tech-trends.
+I get never bored of talking about tech-trends and social reforms..

 #### Skills: